javier171188/chatApp/README.md

 ## Setup
 The app is formed by 4 services:  users, chats, notifications, and client.
 The services are (will be) mounted in their own docker container and the communication is through an Nginx proxy service.

+To start the users, chats or client services, use the command npm run dev

 ![Diagram](./chatAV1.png) {:height="36px"
 ### Required Technologies (so far)
 * Chats: